 First In The Family - Resources available resources for first generation college applicants.

-Educational Opportunity Program - CSULA's program is gear at assisting and supporting disadvantage students succeed within a university educational level.
+Educational Opportunity Program - Cal State LA's program is gear at assisting and supporting disadvantage students succeed within a university educational level.

 Phillips Academy- Supports a number of programs that provide educational opportunities to students beyond those who attend the Academy during the regular school year.